YOU ARE EXPLORING

 During its existence, Coleman Hospital had an outstanding record for service, teaching and research.
 Immediately after its opening, the hospital was used to its fullest extent.
 Many times it was necessary to place beds in the corridors to handle the number of patients.
 Because of the quality of the physicians on its staff, it quickly became a state referral center for difficult and complicated obstetrical problems.

-CHAIRMAN OF GYNECOLOGY CHAIRMAN OF OBSTETRICS
+CHAIR OF GYNECOLOGY CHAIR OF OBSTETRICS

 Orange G. Pfaff, 1927 A. M. Mendenhall, 1927-34